GS9517/EfficientNet/README.md

 ## Requirements

-- Python 3.x
+- Python 3.7 or higher
-- PyTorch & torchvision
+- PyTorch 1.7.0 or higher & torchvision
-- numpy
+- numpy 1.18 or higher
-- matplotlib
+- matplotlib 3.1 or higher
-- seaborn
+- seaborn 0.11 or higher
-- scikit-learn
+- scikit-learn 0.24 or higher
 - tqdm
 - Pillow (PIL)
 - kagglehub (for dataset download)